IsaacSchemm/DurationHelper/FunctionApp/README.md

 Tries to get the duration of a video.
 Although fractional seconds are sometimes included, some formats are only accurate to the nearest second.

+Parameters:

+* **url**: A public URL pointing to an MP4, HLS, YouTube, or Vimeo video.

 **HTTP response codes**

 * **200**: Duration found